eProsima/Shapes-Demo-Docs/docs/notes/notes.rst

 This patch release includes the following CI improvements:

-* Updates on 3.4.x after branchout of 3.5.x
+* Updates on 3.4.x after branch out of 3.5.x